TACAM R-2: Development

 By December 1942 it was blatantly obvious that Romania's R-2 light tanks (Panzer 35(t)) were no longer capable of standing up to Soviet medium tanks, but something had to be done to extend their service.
 It was decided to convert them to tank destroyers on the model of the German Marder II and Romania's own TACAM T-60, still in development.
 The turret was removed from one R-2 to serve as the prototype over the summer of 1943 to test the concept.
 A captured Soviet 76.2 mm M-1936 F-22 field gun was removed from its carriage and a new mount was fabricated to fit the gun to the turretless R-2.
 A fighting compartment was built using armor salvaged from captured Soviet tanks.
 New Romanian and German gun sights were fitted to suit the new Romanian ammunition.
 Testing in late 1943 proved that the gun didn't overpower the chassis, but the gun was only effective against T-34s up to ranges of 500–600 m.
 Forty were planned to be converted by Leonida in Bucharest, but the process couldn't begin immediately because Germany hadn't yet delivered the tanks that were to replace the R-2 which allowed the F-22 gun to be exchanged for the more powerful ZiS-3 gun on the production models.

 Proposals were made to rearm them to better counter the new heavily armored Soviet Iosif Stalin tanks.
-Proposals were made to up-gun the vehicle with either the Romanian-built 75 mm Reşiţa Model 1943 anti-tank gun or the German 88 mm gun, but nothing was done before Romania changed sides in August 1944.
+Guns proposed included the Romanian-built 75 mm Reşiţa Model 1943 anti-tank gun or the German 88 mm gun, but nothing was done before Romanian pro-Axis leader Ion Antonescu was overthrown in August 1944, making the country defect to the Allied powers.

+Another similar proposal suggested installing a Romanian-produced 88 mm anti-tank gun, based on the Romanian license-produced 75 mm Vickers Model 1931, on the R-2 chassis.
+A June 1944 report compares this Romanian gun to a German 88 mm Flak gun; the Romanian gun performed better in terms of rounds per minute (25 compared to 20 of the German gun), combat weight (4,5 t compared to 7,5 t of the German gun) and traveling weight (4,5 t compared to 5 t of the German gun).
+In other aspects, the two guns were similar.
+In the short time remaining before Romania was overrun by the Red Army, at least four such 88 mm guns are known to have been produced.
+The same June 1944 report stated that a model adapted for mounting on the R-2 chassis was urgently needed, and estimated that it could be built in 3 to 4 weeks.
+Currently, it is unknown whether this proposal was materialized.